 Many of us crave adventure, but are held back by the cost of travel.
-Whether you’re a student, adult, or somewhere in between, traveling on a budget is not only better for your wallet, but also a guaranteed once-in-a-lifetime trip.
+Whether you’re a student, adult, or somewhere in between, travelling on a budget is not only better for your wallet, but also a guaranteed once-in-a-lifetime trip.
 I’ve found that the places I’ve been when really watching my money have been my favourite experiences thus far.

-Traveling on a budget starts with planning.
+Travelling on a budget starts with planning.

 You have a lot to think about in the planning stages, and each of your decisions could save money or cost you.

 F L I G H T S

 To find good flight deals, google flights is an excellent option.
 This allows for you to pick your dates and find the cheapest flights anywhere (select “everywhere” under places).